maraisabella/dataviz-final-project-group4/README.md

 - diabetes_dataset_cleaning_merged.ipynb - Final Jupyter Notebook file used for data cleaning and exploratory data analysis.
 - dataviz_fp_gp4_core.py - Core Python file to perform end to end process of data cleaning, connecting to database and ML algorithm.
 - db_params.py - This file contains the host name, database name, username, password, database port and csv file path.
 Please edit this file to include the database port and CSV file path before executing 'dataviz_fp_gp4_core.py'.
+- ml_improvement.ipynb - This Jupyter Notebook file contains our final code for machine learning improvement and few changes to plots that we included in our presentation.
+This is the code that was used to generate the final .py core file for this project.

 ## Data Visualization